thingsboard/thingsboard/README.md

 3. **Modify** : It goes through all the steps again as listed in Create section, so if there are any changes made to annotations those will be updated to DB and Plugins as well.

 ***It's highly discouraged to change the class or package name of Action and Configuration.
-Because application will not delete old one and add new entries for newly generated classes***
+Because application will not delete old one but add new entries for newly generated classes***

 4. **Delete**